SpiNNakerManchester/SpiNNakerManchester.github.io/common_pages/5.0.0/PythonInstall.md

 title: Python Dependencies for SpiNNaker
 ---

-NOTE: do we want to suggest people use Python 3(.6) here?

 This guide will detail how to install the core Python dependencies for SpiNNaker.

 This has been tested using Fedora Linux 20 64-bit, Ubuntu Linux 14.04 LTS 64-bit, Ubuntu Linux 16.04 LTS 64-bit, Windows 8.1 64-bit, Mac OS X Mavericks and Mac OS X Yosemite, but it should in principle work on 32-bit and 64-bit versions of Fedora and Ubuntu Linux, Windows 7, 8 and 10, and Mac OS X.